undergrad-partner-school

 Non-Need Based

-1,720 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this institution in 2023.
-Institutional grants or scholarships that are not based on financial need were given to 621 full-time freshman.
-The total amount of non-need-based institutional scholarships/grants was $13,273,577.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $176,515 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+1,644 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2025.
+Institutional help in the form of non-need-based scholarships or grants was given to 444 full-time freshmen.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $5,083,080 while the state aid is $740.
+The total amount of institutional scholarships and awards that were not based on financial need was $20,888,667.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $191,544 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors